rocky-linux/documentation/docs/guides/security/firewalld.md

     2. are adding the bridge interface "lxdbr0" to the zone
     3. reloading the firewall

-    All of which says that you are accepting all traffic from the bridge interface.
+    All of this says that you accept all traffic from the bridge interface.

-### Listing Zones
+### Listing zones

-Before we go any further, we need to take a look at the process of listing zones.
-Rather than a tabular output provided by `iptables -L`, you get a single column of output with headers.
-Listing a zone is done with the command `firewall-cmd --zone=[zone_name] --list-all`.
-Here's what this looks like when we list out the newly created "admin" zone:
+Before going any further, you need to examine the process of listing zones.
+You get a single production column rather than a tabular output provided by `iptables -L`.
+List a zone with the command `firewall-cmd --zone=[zone_name] --list-all`.
+Here is what this looks like when you list out the newly created "admin" zone:

 `firewall-cmd --zone=admin --list-all`